Sikkim Football Association

-The Sikkim Football Association (SFA) is one of the 37 Indian state football associations that are affiliated to the All India Football Federation (AIFF), based out of Sikkim, India.
+The Sikkim Football Association (SFA) is one of the 36 Indian state football associations that are affiliated with the All India Football Federation (AIFF), based out of Gangtok, Sikkim.
+It sends state teams for Santosh Trophy and Rajmata Jijabai Trophy.

 History

 The Sikkim Football Association was formed in the year 1976, while previously it was known as the Gangtok Football and Sporting Association.
 Sikkim football dates back with first local team, Kumar Sporting Club.

-The federation started Sikkim Gold Cup in 1979 with the help of the Sikkim government.
+The association started Sikkim Gold Cup in 1979 with the help of the Sikkim government.

 As interest in football in Sikkim went down due to the lack of organizing, former India football team captain Baichung Bhutia, who was born in Sikkim, founded the club United Sikkim.
+It became the main player source for Sikkim football team.